developerthomasmk/gym_equip/README.md

 # gym_equip
-My web project for web and mobile technology...
+My web project for web and mobile technology...by liya and thomas